 About 10 percent of people who have chronic or long-term gastroesophageal reflux, or GERD, suffer from this condition.
 This is a precancerous lining that may lead to esophageal concern called adenocarcinoma.
 This risk is low in most people.

 It is not possible for us to know who will develop this condition or develop concern from it.
-However, if you have Barrett’s, it is always a good idea to be monitored at least on an annual basis to ensure your overall health remains stable.
+However, if you have Barrett’s, it is always a good idea to be monitored at our Cobble Hill or Ocean Parkway locations in Brooklyn, NY at least on an annual basis to ensure your overall health remains stable.
 When found early, it can be curable.